LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/api.md

 ## Running the Server

-Ensure [Docker](https://www.docker.com/products/docker-desktop/) is installed and running.
+Ensure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed and have the application open while using the API.

 Navigate to the `src` directory.